Foxboron/Blog/content/blog/reproducible-arch-linux-packages.md

 _in our current test framework_")".
 We are essentially building the same set of files twice in different environments.

-Ensuring software projects can be deterministically built is all fine and dandy, but we want to enable users with the ability to verify the work package maintainers are doing.
+Ensuring software projects can be deterministically built is all fine and dandy, but we grant users the ability to verify the work package maintainers are doing.

 ### Reproducing packages